What To Expect

 Profits and Stakeholder Value Go Together

-In Business for the Public Good, the culminating experience of the Daniels Core, you will explore how business fits into the larger society.
+In Business for the Public Good, the culminating experience of the Daniels Core, you’ll explore how business fits into the larger society.
 You will work in teams to address a real-world problem while considering issues such as corporate social responsibility, privacy and technology.
-At the conclusion of the course, you will present your solution to a panel of experts.
+At the conclusion of the course, you’ll present your solution to a panel of experts.

 Fourth Year Experience